 Troy City School District - STEAM Days and Integrating Technology into Math and ELA Instruction

-By Karlie Flood, Intern, Department of Educational Design and Technology, New York State Education Department, EdTech@nysed.gov
+By Karlie Flood, Intern, Office of Educational Design and Technology, New York State Education Department, EdTech@nysed.gov

 At the 30th Annual NERIC Technology Awareness Day Conference in December, Erin Sheevers, Amy Fraser, Christina Kole, and Shannon Haegle from Troy City School District (TCSD), alongside eleven students, introduced the audience to STEAM days.
 STEAM days, a now fundamental part of the TCSD school year, take place during a regular school day and feature a series of activities and sessions that focus on technology.
 The activity promotes student choice, independence, and creativity in a hands-on environment, which keeps students engaged and eager to learn.
 The students learn the same curriculum in an alternative way; instead of lectures, students learn math through Minecraft.
 Instead of listening to the same teacher every day, students hear from individuals around the world in virtual field trips through video conferencing.
 At TCSD, students are gaining knowledge, having fun, and discovering what it means to be a safe and responsible digital citizen.